Inside the Infamous Forest Where a Serial Killer Left His Victims

 This is the entrance to the park.
 The lower section of the sign warns visitors to "please be careful," which was originally meant in a more "don't leave valuables in your car/put your campfires out" kind of way.
 Since the Milat murders the message has taken on a new relevance, which is probably why the sign sometimes gets stolen.
 For some reason though the Forestry Corporation of NSW keeps putting up new ones, without ever just reworking the text.

-When the bodies of two British travellers were found in September 1992, police went to some lengths to persuade the public their deaths weren't the work of a serial killer.
+When the bodies of two British travelers were found in September 1992, police went to some lengths to persuade the public their deaths weren't the work of a serial killer.
 But a year later the bodies of two 19-years-olds from Melbourne showed up.
 Then another three bodies, all German backpackers, were unearthed in November 1993.
 Police were forced to concede the obvious.

 Amidst the roar of media attention the NSW Government erected a memorial at the back of the park, months before they'd located the killer.
 It stands at the end of a long 4WD track, and you couldn't find it unless you looked.
 It seemed a painfully inadequate tribute to seven lives.